 - Father Pitt would be happy to hear from any members of the church who can correct or supplement his information here. (↩)

-- Source: Philadelphia Real Estate Record and Builders’ Guide, April 21, 1897: “J. N. Campbell, Penn Building, [will make the plans] for the Presbyterian Church at McDonald, Pa.” (↩)
+- We had listed the architect as James Campbell in an earlier version of the article, based on a listing in the Philadelphia Real Estate Record and Builders’ Guide, April 21, 1897: “J. N. Campbell, Penn Building, [will make the plans] for the Presbyterian Church at McDonald, Pa.”
+It seems that the Campbell design was rejected. (↩)

 - Philadelphia Real Estate Record and Builders’ Guide, January 20, 1897: “At McDonald, Washington Co., the Presbyterian congregation will erect a church from plans prepared by McCullum [sic] & Ely, of Washington, Pa.
 The structure will cost $20,000.”
 March 10, 1897: “—At McDonald, Washington Co., the congregation of the Presbyterian Society will erect a new church building from plans prepared by McCallum & Ely, of Washington, Washington Co., Pa.” (↩)